 Offering a farm market, garden center, bakery and gift shop you can easily spend your afternoon at Tom’s Farm Market.
 Walk through their 4-acres of sunflowers and stop for fun photo opportunities along the way.
 The play area is suitable for children and the sunflower maze is great for families.

 There is an entrance fee but 3-year-olds and under enter for free.
 You can visit the cutting field to pick and pay for your sunflowers.
+While the sunflower fields open at a different time each year, in 2022, they expect their sunflowers to be ready between mid-July and the end of July.
+It’s best to check the website for updates for this sunflower farm.

 Top tip!
 You can save by booking online, visit Tom’s Farm Market website to purchase tickets.